 Syllabus

 Are you embarking on the journey to crack the Civil Services Exam?
 Great!
-We at Apti Plus are here to support you every step of the way.
+We at Apti Plus are here to support your every step of the way.
 Being the best UPSC coaching in India, we offer comprehensive courses and mocks to help aspirants clear the UPSC exam and achieve their dreams.
-We offer magnitude etc class, data sufficiency etc class, and more.

 However, before you start preparing for the exam, it’s necessary to know all about the UPSC syllabus.
 You’re in the right place to learn all about the UPSC Prelims syllabus and UPSC Mains syllabus.